SonahLab/twitch-chat-hit-counter/course-material/MODULE_6.md

 ### Part 1: Update the constructor

 **Requirements:**
-1. Inject the `TwitchChatRedisService`
+1. Inject the `TwitchChatAggregationRedisService`
 2. Inject the `TwitchChatBotManager`
 3. Inject the `TwitchHelixService`

 ### Part 2: Implement HTTP request endpoints
 In `TwitchRestController`, implement `@GetMapping("/hitCounter")`.

-This should call the helper method in `TwitchChatRedisService`.
+This should call the helper method in `TwitchChatAggregationRedisService`.

 #